 Highly regarded for his expertise, Chambers USA noted that, “His work is solution-driven and his positive personality helps both sides of a negotiation work towards the outcome.”
 Legal 500 describes his practice as “exceptional” and recommends the practice for its “high client service ethic and great commercial awareness."
-Chambers USA ranks him band 3 in 2020 for IT & Outsourcing: Transactions.
+Chambers USA ranks him band 3 in 2021 for Technology: Transactions.

 Daniel has counseled clients on commercial law, copyright, licensing, marketing, patent, privacy, strategic alliances, trademark and trade secrets matters.

 Daniel has represented companies in various industries, including biotechnology, consumer electronics, energy, entertainment, hardware, Internet, media, semiconductor, services, software, telecommunications and wireless.
 His energy clients include clients in the solar, ethanol, biomass, geothermal and water purification sectors.

 Daniel has acted as key legal counsel in:

 - Manufacturing, distribution and sale arrangements for makers of software, chips, security devices and solar technologies, among others.

 - Technology transactions with universities, governments and non-profit entities.